 “Cha Cha Matcha is also around the corner from Greecologies, and we love them for their matcha sweets.
 Surprisingly they only take credit cards, so don’t bring cash, lol.”

-We recently wrote about Cha Cha Matcha here.
+We recently wrote about Cha Cha Matcha that you might want to check out!

 We love their drinks and the matcha ice cream.